bitrise-io/devcenter/_articles/en/reviews/API/endpoints-and-testing-the-api.md

 3. Click `Authorize`.

    ![](/img/authorize.png)
-4. Paste your Personal Access Token to the `Value` field
+4. Paste your Personal Access Token to the `Value` field.

    ![](/img/available-auth.png)
 5. Click on the endpoint you want to try it out to open its details.